roytang/blog/content/quotes/sig.md

 ---

-&quot;Destiny is what we work toward.
+"Destiny is what we work toward.
 The future doesn&#x27;t exist yet.
-Fate is for losers.&quot;
+Fate is for losers."

-  - Douglas Coupland, &quot;Girlfriend in a Coma&quot;
+  - Douglas Coupland, "Girlfriend in a Coma"

 ---